 - NHS England Maternity Transformation Programme Stakeholder Council

 - Maternity and Neonatal Health Safety Collaborative

 - NHS Improvement Reducing Asphyxia

 - Regional Maternity Clinical Network

 The law relating to Coroners:

 At present it is not within the Coroners legal jurisdiction to investigate stillbirths, even if they happen at term and negligence is suspected.
 This stops Coroners from becoming involved even if they have serious concerns about a death or about the care being given in a particular unit.
 The Campaign for Safer Births has made contact with all Senior Coroners to explain and promote the need for Coroner involvement in stillbirths that happen in term labour.
 They have the support of many Coroners and have also met with the Chief Coroner and the previous Secretary of State for Justice.
-A Private Members Bill has now been introduced by Tim Loughton MP which includes giving Coroners the power to investigate stillborn deaths.
-We hope all MPs will support this important change.

 Other achievements to date: